ValveSoftware/steam-runtime/README.md

 All the software that makes up the Steam Runtime is available in both source and binary form in the Steam Runtime repository [https://repo.steampowered.com/steamrt](https://repo.steampowered.com/steamrt "")

-Included in this repository are scripts for building local copies of the Steam Runtime for testing and scripts for building Linux chroot environments suitable for building applications.

 [Steam Client for Linux]: https://github.com/ValveSoftware/steam-for-linux/

 Building in the runtime